How to Protect Against Rising Rates

 Emerging Market Bonds

 A prime example of this was the first quarter of 2012.
 A string of better-than-expected economic data in the United States fueled investor risk appetites, driving rates higher and causing the largest exchange-traded fund (ETF) that invests in U.S. Treasuries – the iShares Trust Barclays 20+ Year Treasury Bond ETF – to return -5.62%.
 At the same time, however, the growth outlook sparked a surge in investor risk appetites and helped the iShares JPMorgan USD Emerging Markets Bond Fund ETF produce a positive return of 4.47%, a full ten percentage points better than TLT.
-The divergence is unlikely to be this substantial most of the time, but this nonetheless provides an idea of how emerging market debt can help offset the impact of rising rates.
+The divergence is unlikely to be this substantial most of the time, but this nonetheless provides an idea of how emerging market debt may help offset the impact of rising rates.

-Convertible bonds, which are issued by corporations, can be converted to shares of the issuing company’s stock at the bondholder’s discretion.
+Convertible bonds., which are issued by corporations, can be converted to shares of the issuing company’s stock at the bondholder’s discretion.
 Since this makes convertible bonds more sensitive to stock market movements than a typical plain-vanilla bond, there is a greater likelihood that they can rise in prices when the overall bond market is under pressure from rising rates.
 According to a 2010 Wall Street Journal article, the Merrill Lynch Convertible-Bond Index rose 18.1% from May 2003 through May 2004 even though Treasuries lost about 0.5%, and it rose 40.5% from September, 1998 through January 2000 even as Treasuries lost nearly 2%.

 Inverse Bond Funds

-Investors have a wide range of vehicles to actually bet against the bond market through a variety of ETFs an exchange-traded notes (ETNs) that move in the opposite direction of the underlying security.
+Investors have a wide range of vehicles to actually bet against the bond market through ETFs and exchange-traded notes (ETNs) that move in the opposite direction of the underlying security.
 In other words, the value of an inverse bond ETF rises when the bond market falls, and vice versa.
 Investors also have the option to invest in double-inverse and even triple-inverse bond ETFs, which are intended to provide daily moves that are two or three times the opposite direction of their underlying index, respectively.
 There are a wide range of options that enable investors to capitalize on downturns in U.S. Treasuries of different maturities as well as different segments of the market (such as high-yield bonds or investment-grade corporate bonds.

 While these exchange-traded products provide options for sophisticated traders, the majority of fixed-income investors need to be extremely careful with inverse products.
 Losses can mount quickly, and they don’t track their underlying indices well over extended time periods.
 Further, an incorrect bet can offset gains in the rest of your fixed income portfolio – thereby defeating your long-term goal.
 So be aware that these exists, but be sure you know what you’re getting into before you invest.